 When to take a sneezing cat to the vet

 Whether or not you notice anything unusual, if your cat’s been sneezing for more than several days and they’re not prone to allergies, it’s time to see the vet just in case and for your peace of mind.

-After taking a look at the symptoms your vet will do some tests.
+After taking a look at the symptoms, your vet will probably decide to do some tests.

 While nothing can be determined without tests being performed, your vet will almost always suspect a virus is the cause of your cat’s sneezing.
 You may be asked questions about your cat’s health history or the state of the cat’s home environment, but only tests will answer this for certain.

-Your vet will take swabs of the inside of your cat’s mouth, nose throat and eyes and send them away for testing.
+Your vet may take swabs of the inside of your cat’s mouth, nose throat and eyes and send them away for testing.

-Just like that cold or dose of flu we get when we can least afford it, the most likely cause of your cat’s sneezing is a mild viral or bacterial infection.
+Just like that cold or dose of flu we get from time to time, the most likely cause of your cat’s sneezing is a mild viral or bacterial infection.

-Sneezing can be the first signs of a long list of other serious illnesses and conditions.
+Sneezing can be one of the first signs of a long list of other serious illnesses and conditions in cats.
 Some of the more serious are feline leukaemia and feline immunodeficiency virus (FIV) or ‘cat AIDS’.
 Feline leukaemia is in most cases fatal and FIV attacks the cat’s immune system, leaving them vulnerable to further infection and serious, life-threatening illness.

 Other infections that cause sneezing in cats include:

 - Feline infectious peritonitis